angus-c/just/README.md

 ## Contribute!

-I welcome pull requests for additional utilities.
+I welcome pull requests for additional utilities (and corrections to existing ones).

 ## New Module Guidelines
 * must have zero dependencies